jhpyle/docassemble/_docs/scalability.md

 You can then restart your **docassemble** system and it will pick up exactly where it left off.
-This is because **docassemble** will back up SQL, [Redis], and other information to [S3]/[Azure blob storage] when the containers shut down, and restore from the backups when they start up again.
+This is because **docassemble** will back up SQL, [Redis], and other information to [S3] (or [Azure blob storage] if you prefer) when the containers shut down, and restore from the backups when they start up again.
 To restart, you would edit the [Auto Scaling Group] to set the desired number of instances to 3.
 When they are up and running, you would then update the "backend" service and set the "desired count" to 1.
 Once that service is up and running, you would update the "app" service and set the "desired count" to 2.

 ## Instructions